Thewisem/Which-messenger-should-you-pick-and-why/README.md

 # Which messanger should you pick and why
-Many people have asked this question but have never gave a proper documentation on it.
-People tell you to choose this or choose that and it's not well documented.
-So today I am gonna try to document each messenger, why you should pick them and the threat model associated.
-Along with each how private they are,
+Many people have posed this question, but no one has ever provided enough documentation.
+People will tell you to do this or that, but it isn't well documented.
+So now I'm going to try to document each messenger, why you should choose them, and the threat model that goes along with it.
+Also how private they are,

-## Why is open source so wanted and why your privacy friends recommend you use open source application.
+## Why is open source so popular, and why do your privacy buddies advise you to adopt open source software?.

-Just as the title says, Many privacy people will tell you to pick open source apps.
-What is open source?
-It is when the code of the app is shown to the public when it is posted on server available to access via the internet.
-Some website host the code of open source projects like github,GitLab,Codeberg etc. Of cource some times people make their own git server.
-Basically you can see the code of the project if you google search it.
+Many privacy experts will advise you to use open source programs, as the title suggests.
+What is open source software?
+It is when the app's code is made public by posting it on a server that is accessible via the internet.
+Some websites, such as github, GitLab, and Codeberg etc hold the code of open source projects.
+Of cource some times people make their own git server.
+Basically, if you google the project's code, you'll find it.

-## The common misconception of open source between the common people
+## The prevalent misunderstanding about open source among the general public

-People think that when an app is open source, it is sceptible to hackers more.
-This is wrong.
-Open source means ths app can be seen by everyone and when people find bugs, they help in fixing it by contributing to the project.
-So it is secure by design.
-And close sourcing isn't gonna make an app more secure.
-This is the case with windows.
-Even though it is closed source, it is not secure at all and is sceptible to malware.
-And one more misconception, Open source apps are not always secure.
-Think about it, thousands of open source projects are there and many more are being made. who in their right mind has the time to check the source code of each application.
-Or a large project like linux, How will you find a way to check the source code of the whole kernel.
-No matter how you see it, its extremely difficult.
-So no, open source apps are not always secure.
+People think that open source apps are more vulnerable to hackers.
+This is incorrect.
+Because the program is open source, anyone can access it, and if they notice flaws, they can help repair them by contributing to the project.
+As a result, it is secure by design.
+Close sourcing isn't going to make an app safer.
+This is the case when it comes to windows.
+Despite being closed source, it is not secure and is vulnerable to malware.
+Another misunderstanding is that all open source apps completely secure.
+Open source are not necessarily secure.
+Consider this: there are thousands of open source projects out there, and more are being created all the time.
+Who in their right mind has the time to go through each application's source code?
+Alternatively, a major project such as Linux, How are you going to check the entire kernel's source code?
+It's really challenging no matter how you look at it.
+No, open source software isn't always safe.

 ## What are security audits and why should I care when an open source app gets audited?
-An audit is a security check done by third party to see whether the code is secure and not having bugs or major flaws.
-It helps in identifying issues in the code and also tells us normal people how secure the code is.
-It is like your buddy that checks the source code and tells you that you can use the app and say its secure.
+An audit is a security examination performed by a third party to determine whether the code is secure and free of severe vulnerabilities or errors.
+It aids in the detection of code flaws and also informs us, the general public, about the code's security.
+It's like when your friend analyzes the source code and advises you that the program is safe to use.

-## Why people say to pick open source apps over closed source apps for messaging?
+## Why do people advise to choose open source messaging apps over closed source messaging apps?
-It is a matter of trust.
-Open source apps are more trustworthy than closed source as everyone can see the code behind it.
-Yeah, since you can technically see the code, you don't need trust.
-The code will speak for itself.
-So they can't do anything malicious since everyone will see the code and find out.
-Closed source is based on trust from the developers that they won't add anything malicious.
-And security audits from an independent theird party to the open source code will further that trust.
+It's all about trust.
+Because everyone can see the code underlying open source apps, they are more trustworthy than closed source apps.
+Because you can view the code, you don't need to trust it.
+The code will be self-explanatory.
+As a result, they won't be able to do anything bad because everyone would see the code and figure it out.
+Closed source relies on the developers' assurance that no malicious code will be added.
+And Security audits of open source code by an independent third party will add to that trust.

 ## The different types of messaging

 ### SMS
-This is connected to your phone and is the most insecure form of communication.
-It is connected directly to your phone number and your SMS provider can see this.
-It is stored as plain text on their server and is very insecure.
-A malicious party could easily take advantage of this and it could potentially leak all of your SMSs.
+This is the most vulnerable mode of communication because it is linked to your phone.
+It's directly linked to your phone number, and your SMS provider is aware of this.
+It is saved on their server as plain text, which is extremely unsafe.
+This might easily be exploited by a malevolent party, resulting in the leakage of all of your SMSs.
 DO NOT CONTACT ANYONE THIS WAY UNLESS YOU NEED TO.

 ### SMS Issues ( Thanks @wizzwiz4 from fosstodon for telling me this)